Shaphil/actix-fullstack/docs/10_adding_missing_field_to_a_model.md

 We will first look at how we can alter our existing `User` table which is what you should do if you have data in your table.
 Also, this gives you a chance to learn how to write migration for altering a table.

-First, crerate a new migration for this purpose,
+First, create a new migration for this purpose,

 ```bash
 sea-orm-cli migrate generate alter_user_table_add_password_field